kmoreno7/p4_SharkTank/README.md

 - Entrepreneur Gender (Male, Female, Mixed)

 ## ETL

 There was a lot of data for Sharktank India on kaggle but not much for the US Version.
-Thus we ended up using
+Thus, we decieded to us another source for our csv.
+After research we stumbled across many articles that cited halleteco as their source for Shark Tank.
+Essentially this is a spread sheet where halleteco captured 10 seasons worth of data for Shark Tank [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1Lr0gi_QJB_JU0lBMjJ7WiBRxA0loml1FlM-KlmKsaEY/edit#gid=0).